-Here belongs, first of all, an initial clarification of “judicative” doing and the “judgment” itself, along with the discrimination of immediate and mediate judgments: mediate judgments have such a sense-relatedness to other judgments that judicatively believing them “presupposes” believing these others in the manner characteristic of a believing on account of something believed already.
-Also clarification of the striving for grounded judgments, clarification of the grounding doing, in which the “correctness”, the “truth” of the judgment should be shown or, in case of a failure, the / incorrectness, the falsity, of the judgment.
+Here belongs, first of all, an initial clarification of “judicative” doing and the “judgement” itself, along with the discrimination of immediate and mediate judgements: mediate judgements have such a sense-relatedness to other judgements that judicatively believing them “presupposes” believing these others in the manner characteristic of a believing on account of something believed already.
+Also clarification of the striving for grounded judgements, clarification of the grounding doing, in which the “correctness”, the “truth” of the judgement should be shown or, in case of a failure, the / incorrectness, the falsity, of the judgement.

 From here on in, things got worse and worse.
 My eyes skimmed the page.
 I nodded sagely along, hoping that clarity would dawn somewhere down the line (remember that it can be good to read philosophy Napoleonically).
 But by the time I got to the end (with a quote from Augustine, no less, telling us “Do not desire to go outwards, but go back into yourself.
 Truth dwells in our inward person”), I had to admit defeat.